 Images?!?!

-Since a LLM is text-based you might be wondering how in the heck it works with images.
+Since an LLM is text-based you might be wondering how in the heck it works with images.
 Well, a fancy thing called a Vision Transformer encodes an image into a series of - you guessed it - tokens to be sent into the model.
-A similar reverse process turns it back into an image.
+Generating images is a different beast: that’s where Diffusion Models come into play, but for our purposes, “LLM tells diffusion model to make a thing” is close enough.
 There is a lot more complexity here - you can ask your favorite LLM for more information - but good enough for us to move forward.

 Pre-Training: Self-Supervised Training

 This is the first real training step and, at a high level, teaches the LLM how syntax works, basic facts, etc. We only try to predict the next token for data in the training set.
-As an example, let’s train a LLM on Wikipedia.
+As an example, let’s train an LLM on Wikipedia.
 Obviously the entire Wikipedia dataset is too large to process all at once, so we’ll go page-by-page, and chunk that into smaller piecesIt’s complicated, read the docs, ask your LLMs. and try and predict each word on the page, Isn’t that like, an infinite set of things?
 No, because the tokenization step defines the LLM’s token vocabulary - or allowable tokens.
 It’s still a very large set, just not infinite.

 If the text on the page says “The capital of France is Paris and its population is about 2 million” the training will start with “The” and try and predict each next word.
 Pretty straightforward!